Minnesota Trout UnlimitedMinnesota Trout Unlimited

 • DONATE

-The Minnesota Senate passed a bill including a requirement that state agencies identify the statutes and rules that should be changed to prevent fish kills in Southeast MN.
+The Minnesota Senate passed a bill including a requirement that state agencies identify the statutes and rules that should be changed to prevent fish kills in southeast Minnesota.
 This provision was rolled into the large Environment Omnibus bill HF2310.
 However, the House version of the bill does not contain this requirement.
 We need your help now to make sure the Senate’s fish kill prevention requirement stays in the final bill.

 Because the House and Senate versions of HF 2310 differ, a “Conference Committee” will meet to decide the differences.
 The Senate provision was proposed by Minnesota TU and we are urging the Conference Committee to adopt it.
 The provision is found in Article 4, section 71 of the 2nd Unofficial Engrossment.
 Emails to Conference Committee members are needed to make sure this fish kill prevention measure becomes law.